AkmalKhan7/al-haade.github.io/README.md

 # al-haade.github.io
-this is just a website for my as she is a teacher of translation of Quran.
+this is just a website for my mother as she is a teacher of translation of Quran.